periode/thesis/corpus/online_posts.md

 this is written by an **artist**, who assigns to programming "the joy of self-expression".

-*"The key is this: to express yourself within programming all decisions must be personal.
+> "The key is this: to express yourself within programming all decisions must be personal.
 They cannot be prescribed from a boss, textbook, or dogma.
-They must come from the head and heart."*
+They must come from the head and heart."

+and

-"At my most cynical Java, and Design Patterned Object Orientation are paint by numbers.
+> "At my most cynical Java, and Design Patterned Object Orientation are paint by numbers.
 No one would dispute that guidelines, techniques and study are important in all craft - but just ensuring not to color outside the lines doesn't give any satisfaction.
 One could never write poetry in Java.
 It wouldn't compile."

 the tension between individual creativity/genius and need to work in a group

-## stackoverflow: do you care about the aesthetics of your code?
+## stackoverflow: do you care about the aesthetics of your code

 [link](https://stackoverflow.com/questions/1079645/are-you-concerned-about-the-aesthetics-of-your-code)

 this was asked in 2009, so a little dated

-"beautiful code is not always good, but good code is always beautiful"
+"beautiful code is not always good, but good code is always beautiful" bauhaus as fuck

 David Hall: "I always make my code look good.
 It's a visual representation of who I am"